Art of Burkina Faso: Bwa

 The Bwa people live in central Burkina Faso. in years past they have been associated erroneously with the Bobo.
-In fact they are not related to the Bobo and all, and their languages and culture are quite different.
+In fact they are not related to the Bobo at all, and their languages and culture are quite different.
 The Bwa people speak a language in the voltaic family of languages, while the Bobo speak a language in the Mande family.
 The confusion was caused in the past by the inability of the French to distinguish between the two people through their Jula interpreters.

-The Bwa people are very similar to other peoples in Burkina Faso in their lack of centralized political authority.
-Traditionally they have no chiefs.
-In contrast the Mossi people who live just to the east, have a strong system of chiefs and kings. the result is that while the Mossi are conservative and resistant to change, the Bwa are open-minded and receptive to change.